ibm-cloud-docs/vpc/vsi_is_profiles.md

 ## Block Storage volume notes for profiles
 {: #block-storage-notes-for-profiles}

+Customers with special access can provision storage with the new `sdp` profile.
+For more information about the allow-listed release, such as supported features, and limitations, see [About Block Storage for VPC](/docs/vpc?topic=vpc-block-storage-about#block-storage-sdp-intro).
+{: preview}

-When you create secondary data volumes, you select a volume profile that best meets your requirements.
-Volume profiles are available as three predefined [tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers) or as a [custom profile](/docs/vpc?topic=vpc-block-storage-profiles#custom).
+When you create the data volumes, you can select a volume profile that best meets your requirements.
+The second-generation volume profile (`sdp`) provides the most flexibility, as you can specify your capacity, IOPS, and throughput maximum values.
+For more information, see [SD defined performance profile](/docs/vpc?topic=vpc-block-storage-profiles#defined-performance-profile).
+First-generation volume profiles are available as three predefined [tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers) or as a [custom profile](/docs/vpc?topic=vpc-block-storage-profiles#custom).
 These volume profiles relate to virtual server instance profiles:

 - A [3 IOPS general-purpose tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers) provides IOPS/GB performance that is suitable for a virtual server instance Balanced profile.
 - A [5-IOPS tier](/docs/vpc?topic=vpc-block-storage-profiles#tiers) profile provides IOPS/GB performance that is suitable for a virtual server instance Compute profile.
 - A [10-IOPS tier](/docs/vpc?topic=vpc-block-storage-profiles#tiers) profile provides IOPS/GB performance that is suitable for a virtual server instance Memory profile.

-Customers with special access can provision storage with the new `sdp` profile.
-The defined performance profile is similar to the custom IOPS profile.
-For more information about the allow-listed release, such as supported features, and limitations, see [About Block Storage for VPC](/docs/vpc?topic=vpc-block-storage-about#block-storage-sdp-intro).
-{: preview}

 ## Viewing profile configurations
 {: #popular-profiles}